fertrig/ai-finops-dashboard/approach.md

 - Displaying "reconnecting" on the dashboard when the exponential backoff is in progress.
 - Implementation and testing of 24 hours of metrics.
 - Fix labels on x-axis of token usage chart.
+- Implement something like trpc.io to enable type safe communication between frontend and backend.